ayushchauhan/FS-NEAT-for-Sarsa/README.md

 Create a conda environment with the [environment.yml](https://github.com/ayushchauhan/FS-NEAT-for-Sarsa/blob/main/environment.yml) file provided.
 Then install the [neat-python](https://neat-python.readthedocs.io/en/latest/index.html) package using pip or from source.
 You also need to install pytorch to run the reinforce algorithm.

 #### Repository Description
 The repository is inspired from the example implementations present in the public [neat-python](https://github.com/CodeReclaimers/neat-python) library.
-The feature_selection directory contains the code to run NEAT with a feedforward neural network model.
+The `feature_selection` directory contains the code to run NEAT with a feedforward neural network model.
 It contains the following files:
 * config-feedforward - The config file for the NEAT algorithm.
 Important parameters to play with are population size (pop_size), initial connection and num hidden nodes.
 For more details refer the neat-python documentation.
 * evolve_feedforward.py - The main file that runs the NEAT algorithm.
-It creates a population of genomes, evaluates them by featurizing the input space and using the return as the fitness function, determines the winner network and writes the features selected by it to a file.
+It creates a population of genomes, featurizes the input space, evaluates the fitness of the genomes using the episodic return, determines the winner network and writes the features selected by it to a file.
 * test_feedforward.py - Loads the winner network and tests it on a new episode.
 Also renders the mountain car video.
 * visualize.py - Some helper functions to view the final learnt network.